aiven/devportal/docs/products/postgresql/howto.rst

     - :doc:`Prevent PostgreSQL® full disk issues </docs/products/postgresql/howto/prevent-full-disk>`
     - :doc:`Enable and use pgvector on Aiven for PostgreSQL® </docs/products/postgresql/howto/use-pgvector>`
     - :doc:`Check size of a database, a table or an index </docs/products/postgresql/howto/pg-object-size>`
+    - :doc:`Enable and use pg_qualstats in Aiven for PostgreSQL® </docs/products/postgresql/howto/use-pg_qualstats>`

 .. dropdown:: Migration